momzzze/graphQL/README.md

 So to start using it with node I need first express server then 2 packages witch are :
 **npm i graphql express-graphql** so first graphql interact with javascript  and express-graphql to interact with express.

+add graphqlHTTP from express-graphql so we need to pass graphqlHTTP as middleware to the express server and we need schema. schema is the structure of the data we want to interact with.
+So it describe the data.